sober235/DPP/README.md

-Code for paper "Highly Accelerated Wave-encoded MRI Reconstruction Using Deep Untrained Neural Network".
+Code for paper "DPP: Deep Phase Prior for Parallel Imaging with Wave Encoding".

 Code will be released once the paper is accepted.